-Colcannon is another potato dish that has gained popularity since the 16th century when it was officially introduced in the journal of a traveler named William Bulkely.
-Now it is a must-have Irish recipe on Halloween days and Saint Patrick’s Day.
+Colcannon is another potato dish that has recently gained popularity.
+It was officially in the journal of William Bulkely, a traveler in the 16th century.
+Now it is a must-have Irish dish on Halloween days and Saint Patrick’s Day.

 That girl will then pour the last spoon of Colcannon into her stockings and hang them over the doorway.
-Any man that goes through these stockings is believed to be the husband of that lucky girl.
+Locals believe that any man going through these stockings will be the husband of that lucky girl.

-Colcannon only has 5 ingredients, and they are regarded as the most common food in Ireland, which are mashed potato, milk, butter, and kale or cabbage.
-It is rich, healthy, and refreshing.
-People fall for it so much that they even wrote a song for it.
+Colcannon only has 5 common ingredients in Ireland: mashed potato, milk, butter, and kale or cabbage.
+This dish is rich, healthy, and refreshing.
+People fall for it so much that they even wrote a song about it.

 14 Irish Main Dishes That Are Associated With Irish History And Traditions